Davos: Young people put pressure on WEF's rich and powerful – DW – 01/20/2025

 Being present in Davos is an opportunity for many, especially since many young people are dissatisfied.
 The current situation cannot continue, says Olajumoke Adekeye.

-The Nigerian woman is outraged because only 2.8% of the world's parliamentarians are under the age of 30, she says.
+The Nigerian member of the Global Shapers Community is appalled because only 2.8% of the world's parliamentarians are under the age of 30, she says.
 In sub-Saharan Africa, a large proportion of the population is under 25, but when it comes to decisions that affect their future, they are not heard.
 And that's why she is here.

-She doesn't expect to sleep much in the next few days as her schedule is full.
+Indeed for the next few days her schedule is full.
 She will need all her energy to meet her goals of "seeding ideas about how young people can be empowered to take on greater responsibility."

 "Together both the youth within this world and outside this world send a strong message that there is really change that can be made," says Adekeye.